WHERE THERE'S A NEED, THERE'S A LION

 Hope to see you at our upcoming events!

-Pioneer Lions Club is working hard to create new ways to help our neighbors during these "stay-at-home more and stay healthy" days.
-In spite of the difficulties we continue to overcome, we always have something fun and exciting going on.
-Check this space often to see what we have in the works and will be doing once again soon to engage with our community.
+Pioneer Lions Club is working hard to create new ways to help our neighbors.
+We always have something fun and exciting going on to engage with our community.

 You won't want to miss our tasty treats.